mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 ## Facts

 A fact is an identifiable piece of information about a given computer.
-Facts are directly related to variables, which can be used inside abilities.
+Facts can be used to perform variable assignment within abilities.

-Facts are composed of a:
+Facts are composed of the following:

-* **trait**: a 3-part descriptor which identifies the type of fact.
-An example is host.user.name.
-A fact with this trait tells me that it is a user name.
-This format allows you to specify the major (host) minor (user) and specific (name) components of each fact.
+* **trait**: a descriptor which identifies the type of the fact and can be used for variable names within abilities.
+Example: `host.user.name`.
+Note that CALDERA 3.1.0 and earlier required traits to be formatted as `major.minor.specific` but this is no longer a requirement.
 * **value**: any arbitrary string.
-An appropriate value for a host.user.name may be "Administrator" or "John".
+An appropriate value for a `host.user.name` may be "Administrator" or "John".
 * **score**: an integer which associates a relative importance for the fact.
 Every fact, by default, gets a score of 1.
-If a host.user.password fact is important or has a high chance of success if used, you may assign it a score of 5.
+If a `host.user.password` fact is important or has a high chance of success if used, you may assign it a score of 5.
 When an ability uses a fact to fill in a variable, it will use those with the highest scores first.
-If a fact has a score of 0, it will be blacklisted - meaning it cannot be used in the operation.
+If a fact has a score of 0, it will be blocklisted - meaning it cannot be used in the operation.

-> If a property has a major component = host (e.g., host.user.name) that fact will only be used by the host that collected it.
+> If a property has a prefix of `host.` (e.g., `host.user.name`) that fact will only be used by the host that collected it.

 As hinted above, when CALDERA runs abilities, it scans the command and cleanup instructions for variables.
 When it finds one, it then looks at the facts it has and sees if it can replace the variables with matching facts (based on the property).
 It will then create new variants of each command/cleanup instruction for each possible combination of facts it has collected.
 Each variant will be scored based on the cumulative score of all facts inside the command.
 The highest scored variants will be executed first.

 Facts can be added or modified through the GUI by navigating to *Advanced -> Sources* and clicking on '+ add row'.